-In this guide we look at the property taxes and costs associated with buying property in New Zealand.
-Stamp duty New Zealand doesn’t exist, but what about the other property taxes and costs?
+In this article, we look at the property taxes and costs associated with buying property in New Zealand.
+Stamp duty New Zealand doesn’t exist, but what about the other property taxes and costs when a residential property is acquired?

 Conveyancing fees are relatively low in New Zealand and are typically between $900 – $1,500.